-There are certain things you just don’t want your neighbors witnessing.
-What you wear (or don’t wear) during a midnight hot tub soak ranks pretty high on that list.
+Some things are best kept out of your neighbors’ view.
+What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

-The thing is, privacy solutions for hot tubs occupy this weird middle ground between architecture, landscaping, and interior design.
-Get it wrong, and you’ve either wasted thousands on something that doesn’t actually work or created an eyesore that makes your backyard feel like a high-security prison yard.
+The thing is, hot tub privacy sits in the middle ground between architecture, landscaping, and interior design.
+Get it wrong, and you’ve either spent thousands on something that doesn’t do the job or ended up with an eyesore that makes your backyard look like a prison yard.

 The person with a ground-level hot tub facing a busy street has completely different needs than someone with an elevated deck spa overlooking their own wooded backyard.